 Verbosity determines what information is read, such as punctuation, capital letters, embedded links, table headers, emojis, and similar.
 Users can choose to turn these settings on or off.
-Read more about emoji and vision impairment here.

 Settings for VoiceOver can be backed up in iTunes in case of emergency.
-Read more about how my iPad died suddenly and how to create a backup here.

 The gestures used for VoiceOver are similar to the gestures used to navigate an iPad, with a few minor differences.
 Here are the most common gestures:

 Single tap– selects an app or other item on the screen.
 VoiceOver identifies what the item is

 One finger double tap– Select an app or other item on the screen

 Two fingers double tap– answer or end a phone/FaceTime call

 Three fingers double tap– turn VoiceOver speech on or off